 “Behind the repudiation of the ceremonial by the reformers lay a radically different conceptual world, a world in which text was everything, sign nothing. [...]
 It would take centuries for the Church of England to acknowledge and try to recover what it had lost [...].
 In its place text ('the word') became in its own way a different sort of worshipped image, one which sometimes excluded feeling and the deep movements of the unconscious mind which ritual had faithfully fed.
 It is not, of course, that poetry or powerful preaching cannot express feeling, but that part of our human consciousness is pre-literate, both historically and in our personal childhood experience, and the whole of our experience cannot necessarily be captured by words.
 It may be important to lay wordless experiences alongside the wordy ones, as in music, colour, form, movement and smell.”

 This is recognition that our need for such things is based not on God-given instinct, but a subconscious biologically-based leftover from our preliterate days, and our preliterate youth.
-When symbols, as in early religion, were much more powerful and imposing because we had no words.
+A time when symbols, as in early religion, were much more powerful and imposing because we had no words.
 Symbolism and ritual form part of our development, and part of our needs, in life.
-Monica may not have meant to highlight such a fundamental way that atheists look on religion: as a misguided answer to some biological impulse.
+Furlong may not have meant to highlight such a fundamental way in which the non-religious look upon religion - as a misguided answer to some biological impulse.
 Science and humanism don't satisfy this impulse for some people, because of the lack of symbolism and ritual.